bahrus/xtal-state/README.md

 }
 ```

-If the url-pattern does not match the location.href (or whatever path is specified by the parse attribute/property, no changes to the history.state object are made.
+If attribute "init-history-if-null" is set, then if the url-pattern matches the location.href (or whatever path is specified by the parse attribute/property)  the (contextual) history.state object is set to the parsed object.
+Otherwise / in addition, xtal-state-parse will emit event "value-changed" after parsing.

 All four files are combined into a single IIFE class script file, xtal-state.js, which totals ~2.8 kb minified and gzipped.